spadino/sass-quickstart/README.md

-# A SASS Quickstart for new peojects
+# A minimal SASS Quickstart for new peojects